 You and your Planning Facilitator arrange your first planning meeting and decide on the visit schedule.
 These are typically once or twice per month.

 If you are calling on behalf of someone else, you will also be discussing how the Planning Facilitator can develop a relationship with your loved one, so they may get to know them better, and the person can be as involved as can be in any planning process, have a voice and be heard.

 Frequently asked questions

-Planning Facilitators work for the person living with a disability.
-They take time to understand the wishes, dreams, interests and abilities of the person so they can develop a personal plan that meets their situation.
+Planning Facilitators work for the person living with a disability and are accountable to them.
+They take time to understand the wishes, dreams, interests and abilities of the person so they can develop a personal plan that meets their unique situation.